tmroyal/OptionSetter.js/README.md

 ### OptionSetter.setDefault(name, defaultFunction)

-This overwrites the default value generator for type specified by name.
+This overwrites the default value generator for the type specified by `name`.

 ### OptionSetter.setValidator(name, validatorFunction)

-This overwrites the default validator for type specified by name.
+This overwrites the default validator for the type specified by `name`.

 ### OptionSetter.getValidator(name)

-Return the default validator associated the name.
+Return the default validator associated with the `name`.
 Useful for combining validators within custom validators.

 ```
 var default = {